GTA MUSIC Department

 • Set assessments.

-• Be always available to students.
+• Be available to students at all times.

 • Carry out unremunerated additional work on an ad hoc basis.